-I am sure you have heard discussions about diets and resolutions of weight loss–they’re hard to miss!
+I’m sure you’ve heard discussions about diets and resolutions of weight loss–they’re hard to miss!
 Unfortunately, your child is probably hearing these conversations too, and may be thinking about going on a diet or losing weight.

-Because dieting talk is everywhere, and the pressure to be fit and trim is real, I thought it was time to launch a series on eating disorders in children, particularly focused on what parents need to know, how to recognize the early signs of an eating disorder, and what you can do to prevent them.
+Because diet culture is everywhere, and the pressure to be fit and trim is real, I thought it was time to launch a series on eating disorders in children, particularly focused on what parents need to know, how to recognize the early signs of an eating disorder, and what you can do to prevent them.

 1. Anorexia nervosa (AN)

 Anorexia nervosa is characterized by significant weight loss, and in children, a lack of weight gain, and/or height growth.
 This is often accompanied be a distorted body image (ie, thinking of oneself heavier or larger) and/or an intense fear of gaining weight or becoming fat (even though the individual is underweight).